Special Programs » Gifted and Talented

 Central Independent School District

 Central ISD recognizes that there are those students who, by virtue of their need for a qualitatively differentiated curriculum, can be identified as gifted and/or talented.
 The United States Department of Education has indicated that three to five percent of all students exhibit achievement or potential for achievement in the areas of creative/productive thinking ability, specific subject matter areas, leadership ability, intellectual ability, and/or ability in the visual/performing arts.
-Central ISD provides a program entitled PEAK (Program for Enrichment and Advancement of Knowledge) for the educational development of students who are identified as gifted and/or talented.
+Central ISD provides a program entitled GT Program for the educational development of students who are identified as gifted and/or talented.

 Definition: